Susannah Berrington Gruffydd Richards: Later life

-Gruffydd Richards would go on to be recognised as the "chief harpist of Gwent" and by teaching the Llanover dances to local villagers and school children as late as 1918, she was responsible for their continuation as a living tradition into the twentieth century.
+Gruffydd Richards would go on to be recognised as the "chief harpist of Gwent".
+By teaching the Llanover dances to local villagers and school children as late as 1918, she was responsible for their continuation as a living tradition into the twentieth century.

 Her continuation of the dances her father had composed and the traditions revived at Llanover House during her youth was invaluable to the renaissance of Welsh dance and Welsh culture in the mid-twentieth century.
-Indeed, as Gruffydd-Richards was an important source of Welsh music and dances, she was responsible for their distributed to publishers and academics.
-Hugh Mellor's 1935 book, Welsh Folk Dance was primarily based on information he had obtained from Mrs Gruffydd Richards in 1926.
-While the version of Rhif Wyth published by Ann Griffiths was from a manuscript Gruffydd Richards had gifted to a resident of Llanover decades earlier.
+Indeed, as Gruffydd-Richards was an important source of Welsh music and dances, she was responsible for their being distributed to publishers and academics.
+Hugh Mellor's 1935 book, Welsh Folk Dance, was primarily based on information he had obtained from Mrs Gruffydd Richards in 1926.
+The version of Rhif Wyth published by Ann Griffiths was from a manuscript Gruffydd Richards had gifted to a resident of Llanover decades earlier.